Biparjoy: India state on alert over 'extremely severe' cyclone

 People have been told to avoid visiting beaches and fishermen have been asked to not go out into the sea.

-The Indian Meteorological Department (IMD) said on Monday that the cyclonic storm was likely to move northwards until14 June and then move "north-northeastwards and cross Saurashtra and Kutch and adjoining Pakistan coasts between Mandvi (Gujarat) and Karachi (Pakistan) by noon of 15 June".
+The Indian Meteorological Department (IMD) said on Monday that the cyclonic storm was likely to move northwards until 14 June and then move "north-northeastwards and cross Saurashtra and Kutch and adjoining Pakistan coasts between Mandvi (Gujarat) and Karachi (Pakistan) by noon of 15 June".

 It added that the storm could have a "maximum sustained wind speed of 125 to 135kmph (77 to 84 mph)" and could go up to 150kmph.